AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 ## Final Thoughts

-Using a base font size of `62.5%`, together with `rem`, provides the ideal compromise between respecting user font size preferences and making it easier to translate pixel measurements into responsive units.
+Using a base font size of `62.5%`, together with `rem`s for font sizing, provides the ideal compromise between respecting user font size preferences and making it easier to translate pixel measurements into responsive units.
 Everyone wins!

 {% include unsplashAttribution.md name: "Chrissie Giannakoudi", username: "chrissiey", photoId: "aVDnC9mgxBY" %}